Closure of Silicon Valley Bank a blow to Seattle startup community

 “It’s going to be rough for a few weeks to a few months” for startups that had their operating funds deposited at SVB, said Dave Parker, a veteran Seattle-area founder and investor currently serving as board chair for startups at the Washington Technology Industry Association.

-Others worried about the loss of a 40-year-old bank that has been a key player in the Seattle-area’s startup and tech community.
+Others worried about the loss of a 40-year-old bank that has been a key player in the Seattle-area startup and tech community.

 “They are the banker to technology companies,” said Derrick Morton, chief executive officer at Seattle gaming company FlowPlay and a SVB customer.
 For Seattle-area startups especially, SVB is “one of the main companies you go to,” said Morton, who estimated that 30% to 50% of Seattle-area startups have worked with SVB at one time or another.